-In addition to the STIP investments, MoDOT spends approximately \$550 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
-The majority of those expenditures, approximately \$470 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
-But it also includes maintaining pavements on the state's lower-volume routes, many of which are not eligible for federal reimbursement.
-There is a large disparity in the lower-volume route conditions around the state and in order to close the gap, we are targeting funding to the worst conditions on minor and low-volume routes.
-The Asset Management Deficit program continues \$10 million per year in STIP allocation instituted by the Commission in 2017 to assist those districts that are unable to meet MoDOT's asset management goals.
+In addition to the STIP investments, MoDOT spends approximately \$530 million annually for system operations which includes Maintenance, Fleet, Facilities and Information Systems.
+The majority of those expenditures, approximately \$450 million, are for maintenance services performed by MoDOT employees, like plowing snow and mowing.
+It also includes maintaining pavements on the state's lower-volume routes, many of which are not eligible for federal reimbursement.
+There is a large disparity in the lower-volume route conditions around the state and in order to close the gap, MoDOT is targeting funding to the worst conditions on minor and low-volume routes.
+In January 2022, the Commission approved an increase to the Asset Management Deficit program.
+The increase was made to fund \$25 million per year in STIP allocation instituted by the Commission in 2017 to assist those districts that are unable to meet MoDOT's asset management goals.
 In addition, the Maintenance Asset Management Deficit program will address low-volume routes in poor condition maintained by our Department's operating budget.
-The allocation is \$15 million in FY2022 and FY2023 and \$12.5 million in 2024 and this allocation is for districts with low-volume route conditions less than the statewide average (see Section 10).
+The allocation is \$15 million in FY2023 and FY2024.
+This allocation is for districts with low-volume route conditions less than the statewide average.
 The goal of both the Asset Management Deficit program and the Maintenance Asset Management Deficit program is to improve the pavement conditions of minor and low-volume routes so Missourians have similar driving experiences around the state.
-Approximately \$220 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping (see Section 10).
+Approximately \$210 million is spent each year on pavements for various activities such as asphalt pavement repair, chip sealing, pot-hole patching, full-depth concrete pavement replacement and striping (see Section 9).